PostHog/posthog-engage-so-plugin/README.md

     { anotherUserProperty: 'value2' } // $set_once, optional
 );
 ```

 The example above using the Posthog JS SDK appends extra properties to the identify event.
-These extra properties will be sent as well to engage.so
+These extra properties will be sent as well to Engage.